alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

 Download .raw.xz image (arm64 version) of SLES 15sp6 or Micro 6.0.
 (The official release will be available soon from SCC.
 Beta version is available upon request)

-<u>To make a .bfb file</u> download a custom script ./mk-slemicro-bfb.sh (attached in the SLES directory of the current Github page) and run it as:
+<ins>To make a .bfb file</ins> download a custom script ./mk-slemicro-bfb.sh (attached in the SLES directory of the current Github page) and run it as:

 *./mk-slemicro-bfb-v2.sh ./SLES15-SP6-Minimal-Image.aarch64-RaspberryPi-RC1-202403.raw.xz* (or Micro 6.0 raw.xz image).